-Mr Ibrahim DIALLO, Union Nationale des Mini-laiteries et des Producteurs laitiers de Burkina Faso – UMPLB.
-You can find his presentation here.
+Mr Ibrahim Diallo, Union Nationale des Mini-laiteries et des Producteurs laitiers de Burkina Faso – UMPLB (National Union of Mini-Dairies and Milk Producers of Burkina Faso).
+See his presentation here.
 He gave an overview of dairy production and consumption in West African countries.
-Currently, local production is only satisfying 50% of market demand.
+Currently, local production is satisfying only 50% of market demand.
 Based on pastoral dairy production, many different actors contribute to the dairy value chain connecting rural producers and urban consumers.
-The sector’s main challenge is competition from milk power from European and other third countries that is imported at a very low price.
+The sector’s main challenge is competition from milk powder from European and other countries that is imported at a very low price.
 This seriously threatens local production.
-Other challenges include low productivity, scarcity of feeds and market access to market.
-The production system is more oriented towards the beef production and not milk.
-Farmers’ organisations and supporting organisations such as NGOs, both on a local and international level.
+Other challenges include low productivity, scarcity of feed and limited access to market.
+The livestock production system is more oriented towards beef than to milk.